kbroman/BMI881_fall2022/resources.md

 - Try using the [GlobalProtect VPN for UW-Madison](https://kb.wisc.edu/helpdesk/page.php?id=68164).
-Your IP addresss might look like you're on campus and so you might get access.
+Your IP addresss might look like you're on campus, and so you might get access.

 - [Sci-Hub](https://sci-hub.se) provides pirated versions of many